If you like to explore exciting activities that have captivating value, follow along as Glenn Stok shares his ideas and experience with you.

-Doodling can help you tap into your subconscious mind and consciously visualize what's hidden there.
-You may actually get to understand yourself better.
+Doodling can expose your subconscious mind and help visualize what's hidden there.
+You may even get to understand yourself better.

 Have you ever doodled while talking on the phone or when you had nothing else to do?
 Did you ever notice something about your feelings that you were not aware of when you examined your creation afterward?

-Even if you think you can't draw a picture, you'd be amazed at the ability of your subconscious mind to communicate visually.
+Even if you think you can't draw a picture, you'd be amazed at your subconscious mind's ability to communicate visually.

 Here's an interesting experiment you can try: